 These interim Consolidated Financial Statements present the consolidated financial position and results of operations of the CPP Investment Board, its wholly-owned subsidiaries and the proportionate share of the fair value of assets, liabilities and operations of privately held real estate investments in joint ventures.
+The CPP Investment Board qualifies as an Investment Company in accordance with Canadian Institute of Chartered Accountants' ("CICA") Accounting Guideline 18, Investment Companies, and accordingly, the CPP Investment Board reports its investments at fair value.
 Inter-company transactions and balances have been eliminated in preparing these interim Consolidated Financial Statements.